 My Fandoms of One: Akitsuki Koh's manga and novels, Paraic O'Donnell's The House on Vesper Sands, Naono Bohra's manga, Sugiura Shiho's 終点unknown

-My Old Flames: Adventure Time, Bleach, Buffy the Vampire Slayer, Castlevania, D-Gray.man, Death Note, Destiny, Dredd, Final Fantasy, Firefly, Good Omens, Harry Potter, Magnus Archives, MCU, Our Flag Means Death, Samurai Flamenco, The Scum Villain's Self-Saving System, Vampire Chronicles, The Watchmaker of Filigree Street, Welcome to Night Vale
+My Old Flames: Adventure Time, Bleach, Buffy the Vampire Slayer, Castlevania, D-Gray.man, Death Note, Destiny, Dredd, Final Fantasy, Firefly, Good Omens, Harry Potter, Magnus Archives, MCU, Our Flag Means Death, Samurai Flamenco, The Scum Villain's Self-Saving System, Suikoden, Vampire Chronicles, The Watchmaker of Filigree Street, Welcome to Night Vale

 My Enduring Interests AEW, Anime, BL & danmei, Books, Calligraphy & fountain pens, Foreign language learning, Gardening, Irish traditional music, Manga, Roleplaying games, Tabletop gaming, Tarot, Yoga